grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-And a macro to wrap all the needed steps:
+A macro to wrap all the needed steps:

 ```C++
 #define COMPILER(exp)    \